DataBiosphere/jade-data-repo/docs/jade-getting-started.md

 gcloud container clusters get-credentials dev-master --region us-central1 --project broad-jade-dev
 ```

-## 8. Configure Azure
+## 8. Optional: Configure Azure
+In order to do Azure development, do the following steps:

 ### 1. Get Azure Account
 You will need to have an Azure account created (see https://docs.google.com/spreadsheets/d/1Q6CldqVPrATkWCAXljKrwlLz8oFsCQwcfOz_io-gcrA)
-and granted access to the TDR application in Azure and added to the jadedev group.
+and be granted access to the TDR application in Azure and added to the jadedev group.

 The Azure user should look like <your email id>@azure.dev.envs-terra.bio